wj107/SEestimate/README.md

 #### Author: Will Johnson
 #### Email: will.johnson@gmail.com

+----NOTE: there's some issue with the help file for the se.estimate function.
+There's work to do!!!---

 SE.estimate is an R function that takes as arugments a data frame, a response variable, and specifications about what type of predictive model to build (GLM or NN) and what type of cross-validation to perform (train/test splits, _k_-fold CV).
 The function then creates _k_ predictive models, calculates standard errors based on these models, and then outputs the results as a list containing: